Ellla12/VBAofWallStreet/README.md

 ## Summary
 ### Advantages and Disadvantages of Refactoring Code
-The advantage of refactoring codes are:
+The advantages of refactoring codes are:
-* Improves the Overall Design of the Software
+* Improves the overall design of the software
-* Makes Software Easier to Understand
+* Makes the software easier to understand
-* Helps with Debugging Code
+* Helps with debugging the code
-* Helps Efficiency of the Code
+* Helps with overall efficiency of the code

+The disadvantages of refactoring codes are:
+* Large Risk Factor when Application is big
+* Sometimes the cost of refactoring is more expensive than rewriting the code

 ### How Advantages/Disadvantages applies to the VBA Challenge
+The VBA Challenge benefits from refactoring.
+As it is not a large application it does not take too much time or effort to refactor the code.
+Also, since the application isn't too complicated there is not a large risk of breaking the code.
+The initial execution time of the code was improved by about 80% with refactoring.